THUDM/HGB/README.md

     |--...
 ```

 It is recommended that zip a file using ```zip``` command rather than right click.
-Because subfolder may be automatically built for some operating systems.
+Because subfolder may be automatically built for some operating systems when using right click.

 ### More